glennhenry/cs-notes/docs/operating-system/04-multithreading/multithreading.md

 #### Thread Synchronization

-Synchronizing threads is crucial to ensure proper coordination and consistency when multiple threads access shared resources while communicating, to prevent [concurrency issues](#multithreading-problems).
+Synchronizing threads is crucial to ensure proper coordination and consistency when multiple threads access shared resources and communicate.
+This helps prevent [concurrency issues](#multithreading-problems).

 When a code or data structure can be safely accessed and modified by multiple threads concurrently without causing unexpected or incorrect behavior, this is called **[thread safe](/computer-and-programming-fundamentals/concurrency#thread-safe)**.

 ##### Synchronization Primitives

-These are fundamental tools used in multithreaded programming to synchronize.
+These are fundamental, low-level mechanism used in multithreaded environment to synchronize.

 ###### Locks / Mutex